 Domeboro Soaks, an Alternate Tablets Packet for Solution for the Treatment of Allergic Eczema of Skin

-All of us have the occasional rash, but what if you have an allergic dermatitis that results in an exudate (weeping) and blisters?
+All of us have the occasional rash, but what if you have an allergic dermatitis or atopic dermatitis that results in an exudate (weeping) and blisters?
 There is a great preparation for that and I have found it to be most welcome when, for instance, you come in contact with poison ivy.

 The preparation is called Domeboro solution (a Domeboro astringent solution) and is made by Bayer.
 Domboro solution is a modified Burow's solution (aluminum acetate solution, a raw material which can be purchased from some pharmacies with a doctor's prescription).
 Domeboro solution is modified in that it contains three other ingredients in addition to aluminum acetate.
 Aluminum acetate is what gives the astringent effect (drying of the wet irritated area).
 It comes in powder packets and tablets.